NMonda/JavaweekIP1/README.md

 * Enter the message
 - Input the message you want to display

-* Enter the key
+* Enter the shift value
-- Input the key number
+- Input the number between 0-25
+-

-* After getting the output displayed, choosed whether to continue or to end
+* After getting the output displayed, choose whether to continue or to end
 - Input continue or quit

-**Example**
-* When encrypting, a person looks up each letter of the message in the "plain" line and writes down the corresponding letter in the "cipher" line.
-- Plaintext:  THE QUICK BROWN FOX JUMPS OVER THE LAZY DOG
-- Ciphertext: QEB NRFZH YOLTK CLU GRJMP LSBO QEB IXWV ALD

-**Expected output is either**

-- Plaintext:  THE QUICK BROWN FOX JUMPS OVER THE LAZY DOG
-- Ciphertext: QEB NRFZH YOLTK CLU GRJMP LSBO QEB IXWV ALD

 ## Setup/Installation Requirements